 Maybe you’ve never heard of Kegel exercises, but chances are, you’ve already done them.
-Have you ever had to pee really bad but just couldn’t get to a bathroom right away and so had to squeeze everything down there just to hold it in?
+Have you ever had to pee really badly but just couldn’t get to a bathroom?
+And so had to squeeze the muscles in your pelvic area just to hold it in?
 If so, you’ve already done Kegels!
-This exercise entails contracting the muscles of your pelvic floor over multiple reps, and both men and women can partake.
+This exercise entails contracting the muscles of your pelvic floor over multiple reps, and all people can partake.

 Benefits of Kegels